 Both turbo engines (T-GDI petrol and R-Series diesel) deliver a lot of low-rpm power, which makes them feel very strong at low to medium revs (check the yellow bars on the graph (above, right) to see how much stronger this mid-range performance is in the 1.6 T-GDI turbo petrol and (in particular) in the 2.0 R-Series turbodiesel.
 (Graph shows peak torque in yellow.
 Power = torque x revs x a bunch of physical constants.)
 The R-Series diesel makes roughly double the 2.0 petrol engines' peak torque and feels tremendously stronger.

 Confused about petrol versus diesel?
 Read my report below.

 Petrol V Diesel: Which fuel suits you best? >>

 Each Engine in Detail

-Verdict: A good, but not stellar, engine with slightly better outputs and better injection technology (direct injection).
-Significantly better than the older 2.0-litre engine in the Active (which was carried over from the old ix35), but needs a big rev compared with the other pair to make it perform.
+Verdict: A good entry engine with slightly better outputs and better injection technology (direct injection) than Hyundai's older 2.0-litre engine offering, which was carried over from the old ix35), but needs a big rev compared with the other pair to make it perform.